Tips on Celebrating the Holidays While Social Distancing

 Table of contents

 Getting prepared for the holidays

 Whether you’re planning to celebrate with friends or family, it’s important to start planning for the holidays sooner rather than later, especially because this holiday season will undoubtedly be different.
 In a time of year that’s always stressful anyway, starting your planning early can help cut down on that stress.
-Thanks to the COVID-19 pandemic, Christmas with family this year might require a lot of extra preparation.
+Due to the COVID-19 precautions, Christmas with family this year might require a lot of extra preparation.
 For instance, if you want to celebrate with your family but are insisting they take a COVID test before coming into your home, you might want to give them a heads up now rather than on Dec.
 23.

 Holiday season shopping